Content on this page was generated by AI and has not been manually reviewed.

 Is Proton VPN Edge Extension free?

 The extension is included with Proton VPN service plans.
 Availability of certain features may depend on your plan type.
 Always verify with Proton VPN’s current plan details.
+K edge effect in VPN performance: optimizing latency, throughput, and privacy at the network edge for 2026

 Final Thought